 The final step is to complete a Final Order of Divorce and a Report of Divorce or Annulment and bring them to court with you along with a witness who can testify that you and your spouse have lived separately for at least a year.
 At the hearing, the judge will ask questions about your marriage and separation.
 If the judge decides to grant your divorce, they’ll sign the Final Order of Divorce and file it with the clerk of court.

 Frequently Asked Questions About Uncontested Divorces in South Carolina

-It is possible to file for an uncontested divorce in South Carolina without a lawyer, provided that you and your spouse meet the general requirements.
+It’s possible to file for an uncontested divorce in South Carolina without a lawyer, provided you and your spouse meet the general requirements.
 However, working with an attorney is the better option for most people.

-Even if you agree on most things, marriage involves many legal and financial rights, and you need to ensure you do not overlook anything.
-For example, you may need to make sure the marital home is refinanced and the deed is changed to reflect new ownership if the property will not be sold.
+Even if you agree on most things, marriage involves many legal and financial rights.
+Understand any that apply to your situation.
+For example, you may need to ensure the marital home is refinanced and the deed is changed to reflect new ownership if the property is left unsold.
 If you have a visitation schedule for children, you may need to update that schedule as your child gets older and as circumstances change.

-When creating your agreement, you also need to keep in mind that your circumstances may evolve and your agreement could have far-reaching consequences.
+When creating your agreement, you also need to remember your circumstances may evolve and your agreement could have far-reaching consequences.
 For example, child support and the division of assets can impact both parties’ taxes.
 If one partner goes on to meet someone else or gets a new job, this can affect everything from visitation to the financial lives of both parties.

 Coming up with a functional agreement is a challenge, and you will want to ensure all the paperwork is in order.
 In many cases, it is advisable to seek the advice of a knowledgeable attorney.